buhrmi/buhrmi/README.md

 I'm a web developer from Germany who enjoys [vlogging about VanLife](https://youtube.com/@stefanbuhrmester) and [putting on music festivals](https://twitch.tv/opendjbooth).

-In my spare time I work on the [Shitcoin Society](https://www.shitcoinsociety.com), a game about mining shitcoin.
-Lots of shitcoin.

 ## 2022 Portfolio

 While working at [CDMN GmbH, Düsseldorf](https://cdmn.netlify.app)